MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/install.md

-# Install and Build `maa-cli`
+# Install and Build maa-cli

-There are multiple ways to install `maa-cli`, including package managers, precompiled binaries, and building from source with `cargo`.
+There are multiple ways to install maa-cli, including package managers, precompiled binaries, and building from source with `cargo`.

 ## Install via Package Manager

-For macOS and supported Linux distributions, it is recommended to install `maa-cli` using a package manager.
+For macOS and supported Linux distributions, it is recommended to install maa-cli using a package manager.

 ### macOS

-Homebrew users can install `maa-cli` via the unofficial [tap](https://github.com/MaaAssistantArknights/homebrew-tap/):
+Homebrew users can install maa-cli via the unofficial [tap](https://github.com/MaaAssistantArknights/homebrew-tap/):

 - Stable release: